based-kwl/SemesterPlanner-client/README.md

 To run e2e tests, you can run:
 ### `npx cypress open`
 this will open the cypress app and show all your tests.
+*Note : you need to start both client and server in order to run these tests.

 ### `npm test`